93 Comments

 Money order - giro sobre el exterior

 According to official sources, you should be able to obtain the money order at any BCP branch.
-Unfortunately, this is not true.
+Unfortunately, this isn't true.
 Some branches seem completely unaware of the service, while others are only willing to issue it to BCP clients with US Dollar accounts.

-Since the money order is no longer required at the Interpol office in Lima, you will likely struggle to find a BCP branch there that still issues one.
+Since the money order is no longer required at the Interpol office in Lima, Arequipa and Cusco, you will likely struggle to find a BCP branch there issuing one.

 How to pay the fee for the Interpol clearance

-As with all administrative procedures in Peru, before you can book an appointment and submit your application, you must first pay the corresponding fee — either in person at any Banco de la Nación branch or online via the pagalo.pe website from a computer or through the pagalo.pe app on a smartphone or tablet.
+As with all administrative procedures in Peru, before you can book an appointment and submit your application, you must first pay the corresponding fee.

-You can find detailed instructions on how to make the payment, what to watch out for, how to register on the online payment platform, and how to locate the correct fee in our article “Paying administration charges and processing fees in Peru.”
+Detailed, step-by-step instructions on how to register on pagalo.pe, how to make the payment, and what to watch out for can be found in our article “Paying administration charges and processing fees in Peru.”

-All administration charges, processing fees and fines government agencies, public authorities and entities levy in Peru have to be paid at the Banc...
+All administrative charges, processing fees, and fines levied by Peruvian government agencies, public authorities, and public entities must be paid...

-Once the payment is done, keep the receipt safe.
-You will need it when making the appointment.
+Once the payment is completed, keep the receipt safe.
+You will need it to book your Interpol appointment.

 How to make an appointment at Interpol

-Once you have paid the application fee at a Banco de la Nación branch or on pagalo.pe, you must book an appointment on the Interpol website.
-It's no longer possible to simply show up at an Interpol office or make an appointment in person.
+After paying the fee at Banco de la Nación or via pagalo.pe, you must book an appointment online on the Interpol website.
+It's no longer possible to just show up at an Interpol office or make an appointment in person.

 Some hurdles to conquer - technical issues